TheNotSoEvilGenius/bowlingforchips/readme.md

 Spockholm

-A vanilla'esque Balatro mod with new themeded jokers.
+A vanilla'esque Balatro mod with new themed jokers.

 Features: